elk-audio/elk-docs/docs/html/_sources/documents/devkit_further_topics.md.txt

 $ ip a
 ```

-Then, you can just ssh to the board from your host computer or transferring files using scp / sftp.
+Then, you can just ssh to the board from your host computer, and transfer files using scp / sftp.
-Besides root access, you can login as `mind` user (password: `elk`) which is the preferred one to run sushi and other userspace applications.
+Besides root access, you can login as `mind` user (password: `elk`) which is the preferred one to run Sushi and other userspace applications.

 ## Partition Layout